Seton Hall stuns No. 4 Michigan 67-65, making key FTs late

 Bryce Aiken made two free throws with 32 seconds left, giving Seton Hall a 65-64 lead that it kept after Michigan’s Eli Brooks missed a short shot on the ensuing possession.

-“We made (free throws) and they missed a tough one,” Willard said.

-Aiken, who was 4 of 6 at the line, and Detroit native Tray Jackson each had 13 points for the Pirates.
+Aiken, who was 4 of 6 at the line, and Tray Jackson each had 13 points for the Pirates.

 BIG PICTURE